-Wetlands have a chequered history in Ireland and are often looked on as poor, or what would be classed as "non productive" or "marginal" land.
-That is of course from a human perspective, where the land is often assessed in relation to its potential for food production or for building on.
+Our wetlands are a hugely important habitat for a multitude of Irish wildlife.
+Though they have a chequered history in Ireland and are often looked on as poor, or what would be classed as "non productive" or "marginal" land.
+That is of course from a human perspective, where the land is often assessed in relation to its potential for food production or for development.

 From a potential Biodiversity perspective, wetlands are an incredibly species rich habitat.